Is a faint line on a drug test a negative result?

 As you can see by the picture A below, there are variations in line densities.
 This does NOT mean that there could be traces of the drug in lighter lines.

-Picture B has a non-negative result for AMP Amphetamines as there is no line at all, and must be confirmed positive by pathology.
+Picture B has a non-negative result for AMP Amphetamines as there is no line at all, and must be confirmed either positive, or negative by pathology.

 If you have a non-negative result on a drug test, it will need to be confirmed positive in an accredited lab.
+We can help you with this.
 Please ask us how by contacting us here.👍